STEP INTO A WORLD SHAPED BY THE SEA, STORIES, AND CENTURIES OF EXCHANGE

 Our building

-Once a historic customs house overlooking the Red Sea, the museum’s home has been thoughtfully restored to blend tradition with modern design.
-This waterfront landmark in Al-Balad now stands as a cultural hub for exploration, storytelling, and celebration of Saudi Arabia’s maritime heritage.
+Once a historic customs house overlooking the Red Sea, the museum's home has been thoughtfully restored to blend tradition with modern design.
+This waterfront landmark in Historic Jeddah now stands as a cultural hub for exploration, storytelling, and celebration of Saudi Arabia's maritime heritage.

 Modern design with a coastal heart